-This course will contain a total of three graded exercises: the writing of a short paper that will accompany two film viewings, plus one final assignment.
+This course will contain a total of three graded exercises: the writing of a short paper that will accompany the inclass film viewing, formulating a research question for the final term paper, plus the final term paper itself.

 All three count toward your final grade for the course.